Here’s What People Mean When They Talk About “Good Debt vs. Bad Debt”

 If you’re in the market for a new car, look at used cars as a good alternative.
 Cars that are a few years old have already taken a hit in terms of depreciation.
 They are often less expensive as well, so you may be able to get a better car for your budget.
 Of course, your best option is to avoid taking out a loan altogether, if you can.

 The average household has $9,333 credit card debt, with 41.2% of households contributing to that debt.
 Owing money on a credit card is considered bad debt.
 Credit card companies make money by charging high interest rates.
 If you aren’t able to pay off your balances each month, you could end up paying way more than the price tag for items you charge to these accounts.

 Don’t put everyday expenses on your credit card unless you can pay it off in full every month.
-Those monthly payments will haunt you long after you’ve eaten the pizza and drank the cocktails you charge on credit.
+Those monthly payments will haunt you long after you’ve eaten the pizza and drank the cocktails you charged on credit.
 With the average credit card rates hovering around 16%, those interest charges can add up quickly.

 If you do have credit card debt, pay it off as quickly as possible.
 Making just the minimum payments will dig you further into the debt hole.
 Don’t pay a hefty price for the privilege of using someone else’s money.

 When it comes to bad debt, payday loans are one of the worst kind.
-Sometimes you need cash in a pinch but getting a payday loan is often a detrimental financial mistake.
+Sometimes you need cash in a pinch but getting a payday loan is often a financial mistake.
 The average interest rate if compounded annually could be as high as 400%.
 That’s four times the value of the money you borrowed.

 There are always better options for helping get through a rough patch when you’re short on cash.